Arraying/Arraying/README.md

 I'm currently pursuing a Bachelor of Science in **Computer Science & Engineering**
 👉 I'm specializing in **data** (big data, data mining, ML, etc.)
-👉 Software engineering is cool, but currently I'm very interested in machine learning, spreadsheets, statistics, facts & figures
+👉 Software engineering is cool, but currently I'm very interested in programming languages and functional programming.

 Over the years I have learned a lot of languages!
 Here is a list of what I know to various degrees: